Trump Says He'll Leave If Electoral College Seats Biden

 At one point he urged reporters not to allow Biden the credit for pending coronavirus vaccines.
 “Don't let him take credit for the vaccines because the vaccines were me and I pushed people harder than they’ve ever been pushed before," he said.

-As for whether or not he plans to formally declare his candidacy to run again in 2024 — as he has discussed with aides— Trump he didn't “want to talk about 2024 yet."
+As for whether or not he plans to formally declare his candidacy to run again in 2024 — as he has discussed with aides — Trump said he didn't “want to talk about 2024 yet."

 Vote certification at the local and state level is typically a ministerial task that gets little notice, but that changed this year with Trump’s refusal to concede and his unprecedented attempts to overturn the results of the election through a fusillade of legal challenges and attempts to manipulate the certification process in battleground states he lost.